I'm very thankful to have the opportunity to visit my family and get some rest this December!

 Helping Hands Ministry

-Tim and Jose were able to visit Jean Paul, who has received love and a wheelchair from the Helping Hands ministry.
+Tim and Jose visited Jean Paul, who has received love and a wheelchair from the Helping Hands ministry.

 Christian Academy in Mozambique (CAM)